jasonamyers/jasonamyers.github.com/_posts/2014-08-22-node-bluebird-testing.md

         });
     });

-And our happy mocha output:
+And our happy Mocha output:

     token_vending_machine
       #getAccountInfoFromToken()